h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 """""""""

-The RF output is a confusion matrix detailing the classification error rates for each level in the range of the target variable.
+For a SpeeDRF model or BigData RF classification model, the RF output is a confusion matrix detailing the classification error rates for each level in the range of the target variable.
 In addition to the confusion matrix, the overall classification error, the number of trees, and data use descriptives are included in the output.